pascualcam/pokeapisdk/README.md

 ```

+#### Running the code

+Three files provide implementations to interact with PokeAPI from the command line:

+- `pokemon_random.py`
+    - Provide a pokemon id (by name or id) or a random pokemon will be displayed
+    - Provide a generation id or random generation will be displayed

+- `pokemon_list.py`
+    - Returns a list of all or `n` pokemons
+    - Returns a list of all generations

+- `species.py`
+    - For a given generation id, it returns all the species that were introduced with this generation

 ### Testing

 A test file `test_client.py` includes simple scenarios to test the SDK.
 Specifically, it tests the following endpoints: